KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 In every neurodivergent architecture, the Soul and Mind dimensions do not contribute equally to the characteristic profile.
 Each configuration exhibits a distinctive **Soul / Mind asymmetry** — a structural emphasis on one dimension that shapes the experiential character of the cognition.

-### 8.2 Mind-Dominant Profiles
+### 8.2 Mind-Prevalent Profiles

-In Mind-dominant configurations, the organizing, discerning principle leads.
+In Mind-prevalent configurations, the organizing, discerning principle leads.
 The characteristic cognitive experiences are:

 - Pattern recognition before emotional registration
 - Structural analysis as the primary mode of engagement